Ecstasy History and Statistics

 General interest in the topic of MDMA, as determined by the number of Internet searches including the term “ecstasy,” has steadily declined over the past 10 years both globally and in the US.

-Steady rates of MDMA use over this time suggest that the decrease in searches on this topic may reflect greater acceptance or knowledge of ecstasy among the general public rather than any reduced enthusiasm among users.
+Steady rates of MDMA use over this time suggest that the decrease in searches on this topic may reflect greater acceptance or knowledge of the drug among the general public rather than any reduced enthusiasm among users.

 Google Trends: Searches for ???ecstasy???